logo

 2. Find a person or small group of volunteers willing to build and maintain the site.
 Sites, once posted, must be kept up to date in order to maintain credibility, so an updating method must be part of your plan.

-4. Locate space on a web server where your site will be posted.
+Determine where your site will be posted.
 There are many options available, and it is not necessary for it to cost money:

 Once you've accomplished that, you can turn to the nuts and bolts of creating a web site.
-You can put your club on the web without having to spend months learning HTML or hiring a graphic artist.

 Creating a Web Site